-What Is Mask Squeeze and How to Prevent It
+What Is Mask Squeeze and How to Prevent Facial Barotrauma

 What is Mask Squeeze?

 Mask squeeze is the result of a lack of equalization of air pressure inside the mask.
 This causes the mask to get compressed against the face, which can eventually make the small blood vessels around your eyes burst.
-If you’re having a hard time imagining what that would feel like, just imagine your entire face getting sucked into a vortex (your mask).
+If you’re having a hard time imagining what that would feel like, just imagine your entire face getting sucked into a vortex (your mask) due to the difference in pressure inside the mask when you scuba dive.
 Don’t underestimate the damage mask squeeze can cause.

 The signs and symptoms of mask squeeze include: